 General and administrative expenses include all salary and other personnel expenses (other than equity-based compensation expense) for our employees, including employees related to management, marketing, sales, product development, quality control, accounting, information technology and other functions.
-Our general and administrative expenses are expected to grow in absolute dollars but decline as a percentage of net sales over time.
+Our ongoing general and administrative expenses are expected to grow remain flat in absolute dollars but decline in the near term and as a percentage of net sales over time.